esper-io/console_docs/docs/dashboard/components.md

 #### Device Status

-The Device status panel shows the current deployment status of all your devices, with the number of devices in each of three possible statuses: online devices, offline devices, and under-provisioning.
+The Device status panel shows the current deployment status of all your devices, with the number of devices in each of three possible statuses: online devices, offline devices, and ready to onboard.
 Clicking one of these bars will take you to the Device Dashboard section, filtered to show the devices under the selected status.

 ![Device stsus on the dashboard](./images/components/1-status.png)